-Additionally, industry leaders integrate 2D and 3D vision systems to improve industrial robot guidance and sorting efficiency.
+Additionally, industry leaders integrate 2D and 3D vision systems into their custom vision inspection systems to improve industrial robot guidance, inspection accuracy and defect detection while increasing throughput and lowering errors.

 As this technology continues to develop, manufacturers will enjoy a significant increase in industrial output capabilities.
 Read on as professionals at Sciotex explain how vision inspection systems work and the importance of utilizing this technology.